5. Processing unidimensional data#

 In fact, simply mentioning that our computations are done with numpy version 1.xx (as specified in Section 1.4) implicitly implies that the default method parameters are used everywhere, unless otherwise stated.
 In many contexts, that is good enough.

-Some degree of variability might be welcome in certain contexts and disastrous in others.
+Some degree of variability might be welcome in certain contexts, and can be disastrous in others.
 A bolt factory should keep the variance of the fasteners’ diameters as low as possible: this is how we define quality products (assuming that they all meet, on average, the required specification).
-On the other hand, too much diversity in human behaviour, where everyone feels that they are special, is not really sustainable (but lack thereof would be extremely boring), and so forth.
+Nevertheless, too much diversity in human behaviour, where everyone feels that they are special, is not really sustainable (but lack thereof would be extremely boring).

-The standard deviation[2], is the average distance to the arithmetic mean:
+The standard deviation[2], is the root mean square distance to the arithmetic mean:

 np.std(heights), np.std(income)